jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 # IANA Considerations

-IANA is requested to add a new identifier to the "Verifiable Distributed Aggregation Functions (VDAF)" registry, that is described in {{Section 10 of !VDAF}}.
-The new requested entry to the VDAF Identifier registry is as follows:
+IANA is requested to add new identifiers to the "Verifiable Distributed Aggregation Functions (VDAF)" registry, that is described in {{Section 10 of !VDAF}}.
+The new entries to the VDAF Identifier registry are as follows:

 | Value         | Scheme                   | Type | Reference            |
 |:--------------|:-------------------------|:-----|:---------------------|